 We were approached by Read With Fonics to see if we would like to access a Read With Fonics App in order for her to learn the 44 phonics sounds within 116 different phonics games.
 As Mia loves her iPad and as we are always trying to give her more educational games, we were more than happy to give this one a go!

-The Read With Fonics App is a brand new, interactive game app that brings fun and education together.
+The Read With Fonics App is an interactive game app that brings fun and education together.
 The people behind the app are very aware of just how important teaching phonics sounds in a fun way is and have created an app that is split over four worlds for children to explore and work through; water world, forest world, lava land, and jelly city.
 The main character is a really funny alien called Albee and he is always there through the game, supporting your child every step of the way, encouraging and celebrating every correct answer.

 Through a series of 7 or 8 games that get progressively harder each time, your child starts at a 0 score, gaining points for each correct answer which adds up to more successes by unlocking another sound each time one is correctly completed.
 This means the focus is more on the child learning at their rate and their ability as opposed to being able to just jump ahead on the levels.
 Once sounds games are completed correctly, the next sound unlocks and your child can access the next level of games.

 The games cover a range of different things including; matching sounds, dragging the correct sound onto the word, finding the correct word to match the picture on the screen, and the difference between real/made up words.
 All of the sounds are sounded out phonetically so your child can hear them within each word and understand which sound they are looking for and why it is correct.
 The repetition of the sound in every game is great as your child can see and hear the difference between letters and their sounds and this reinforces their learning.
 The alien indicates a correctly selected answer by making sounds which Mia really found funny!
 There is also an indicator at the top of the screen showing your child what game number they are on.